 To use PIM for multicast routing, multicast routing must be enabled on the router.
-For information about multicast routing in general, see Brocade 5600 vRouter Multicast Routing Reference Guide.
+For information about multicast routing in general, see Brocade 5600 vRouter Multicast Routing Configuration Guide.

-Use the set form of this command to enable PIM on an interface.
+Use the set form of this command to enable PIM for IPv4 on an interface.

-Use the delete form of this command to remove all PIM configuration and disable PIM on an interface.
+Use the delete form of this command to remove all PIM configuration and disable PIM for IPv4 on an interface.

-Use the show form of this command to display PIM configuration.
+Use the show form of this command to display the configuration of PIM for IPv4.